NixOS/nix-pills/pills/10-developing-with-nix-shell.md

 The [nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) tool drops us in a shell after setting up the environment variables necessary to hack on a derivation.
 It does not build the derivation; it only serves as a preparation so that we can run the build steps manually.

-Recall that in a nix environment, we don\'t have access to libraries or programs unless they have been installed with `nix-env`.
+Recall that in a nix environment, we don't have access to libraries or programs unless they have been installed with `nix-env`.
 However, installing libraries with `nix-env` is not good practice.
 We prefer to have isolated environments for development, which `nix-shell` provides for us.

-We can call `nix-shell` on any Nix expression which returns a derivation, but the resulting `bash` shell\'s `PATH` does not have the utilities we want:
+We can call `nix-shell` on any Nix expression which returns a derivation, but the resulting `bash` shell's `PATH` does not have the utilities we want:

     $ nix-shell hello.nix
     [nix-shell]$ make